-• Efficient and Safe Airport Operations:
+Efficient and Safe Airport Operations:

 - a.
-Ensure that our nation's Air Traffic Control (ATC) system continues to support a fully functioning statewide airport ecosystem and is responsive to community needs related to aircraft impacts; support increased funding and long-term investment predictability for ATC infrastructure. - b.
+Oppose changes to our nation's Air Traffic Control (ATC) system that 1) negatively impact a fully functioning statewide airport ecosystem; 2) create uncertainty or reduction in job quality for current federal employees; 3) reduce responsiveness to community needs related to aircraft impacts; and 4) reduce funding and long-term investment predictability for ATC infrastructure. - b.
 Encourage FAA to provide structure and systemic context to safety management, and to require airports to establish and maintain a Safety Management System to manage airfield risk.